Lambosaurus/Modules/Parts/W25X20/README.md

 3. 1x 64K erase command
 4. 1x 4K erase command

+## Power management

+The W25X20 needs to be put into powerdown mode to minimize power consumption.
+Use `W25X20_Deinit` to achieve this.
+Note that this does not deinit the CS pin by default.

 ## Board

 The module is dependant on  definitions within `Board.h`